 If you want to save money and have a happier, more productive workforce, get your employees trained in Mental Health First Aid.

 We can teach a private class at your workplace or you can register your employees on one of our public classes in Coquitlam.

 If your staff members need first aid training, we can teach a course onsite in the convenience of your workplace.

 Areas served: Metro Vancouver including Coquitlam, Port Coquitlam and Port Moody, Surrey, Richmond, Burnaby, New Westminster, Vancouver, North Vancouver, Maple Ridge, Pitt Meadows, Abbotsford and Langley.

 If you don’t have a suitable room, you can book a private course at our Coquitlam location.

 Private group training is easy to organize.
-Just book a date with us and provide a group of people.
-We’ll take care of everything else!
+Book a date with us, provide a group of people and we’ll take care of everything else!

 Click here to get started: Private Group Training